 What do these have to do with Latin dances?

 Kizomba is an African dance, not a Latin dance, although the music has Caribbean influences.
 Salsa has become such an incredible global phenomenon that European organizers knew the best way to introduce kizomba to the dancing community of the world was through salsa congresses.
 As kizomba and semba have increased in popularity, new events have formed.
-Kizomba may now be found at festivals focused on ‘sensual’ dances and both kizomba and semba are featured at others that bring together numerous West African dances.
+Kizomba may now be found at festivals focused on ‘sensual’ dances and both kizomba and semba are featured at others that bring together numerous African dances.

 Rachel Cassandra is the founder of Kizomba Community.
 Based in New York, her true loves are dancing, teaching, and travel.